jay-johnson/deploy-to-kubernetes/ceph/README.rst

 Overview
 --------

-This guide `automates the install of a native ceph cluster inside a running kubernetes native cluster <http://docs.ceph.com/docs/mimic/start/kube-helm/>`__.
-It requires creating and attaching 3 additional hard drive disk images (each ``100 GB``) to each of your kubernetes cluster vms (tested on 3 CentOS 7).
-This guide assumes your kubernetes cluster is using ``kvm`` with ``virsh`` for running the ``attach-disk`` commands.
+This guide `automates installing a native ceph cluster inside a running kubernetes native cluster <http://docs.ceph.com/docs/mimic/start/kube-helm/>`__.
+It requires creating and attaching 3 additional hard drive disk images to 3 kubernetes cluster vms (tested on 3 CentOS 7 vm's).
+This guide assumes your kubernetes cluster is using ``kvm`` with ``virsh`` for running the ``attach-disk`` commands (it was tested with kubernetes version ``1.13.3``).

 By default, the disk images will be installed at: ``/cephdata/m[123]/k8-centos-m[123]``.
 These disks will be automatically partitioned and formatted using `ceph zap <http://docs.ceph.com/docs/mimic/ceph-volume/lvm/zap/>`__, and zap will format each disk using the `recommended XFS filesystem <http://docs.ceph.com/docs/jewel/rados/configuration/filesystem-recommendations/>`__.

-.. note:: This is a work in progress.
+.. note:: This is a work in progress and things will likely change.
+This guide will be updated as progress proceeds.

 Background
 ----------